JGuan-lab/scIAE/README.md

       > dim(test_data)
       [1] 2122 4943

-Note that the data used here is the one from Hemberg lab, which is different from what we uploaded to Zenodo.
-The datasets we uploaded to Zenodo were pre-processed, including extracting overlapping genes of training set and testing set.
+Note that the data used here is the one from the Hemberg lab, which is different from that we uploaded to Zenodo.
+The datasets we uploaded to Zenodo were pre-processed, including extracting overlapping genes between training set and testing set.

 ### 3.3 Cross validation (optional)
-`cross_validation()` can perform cross validation for tuning parameters of scIAE.
-The function is able to tune number of base classifiers, denoising rate, lambda (regularization parameter), activation function of hidden layer and output layer, and encoded dimensions in each stack.
-Also, the function can tune parameters of base classifiers, which is cost and gamma for SVM, split criterion for DT, number of neighbors for kNN, and number of components for PLSDA.
-The inputs of the function contains intervals of parameters given by users, training data and corresponding labels, and number of folds (Default: 5).
+`cross_validation()` can perform cross validation for tuning parameters of scIAE, including the number of base classifiers, denoising rate, lambda (regularization parameter), activation function of hidden layer and output layer, and encoded dimensions in each stack.
+Moreover, the function can be used to tune the hyperparameters of base classifiers, including the cost and gamma for SVM, the split criterion for DT, the number of neighbors for kNN, and the number of components for PLSDA.
+The inputs of the function contain intervals of parameters given by users, training data and corresponding labels, and the number of folds (default: 5).
 Then, the function can perform cross validation and return ACC, MeanF1, and MedF1 for each parameter combination.
-Users are able to choose parameters based on their preferences.
+Users can choose the parameters to be used based on their preferences.

       > cv_result <- cross_validation(train_data,
                                       train_info,